princyok/princyok.github.io/_posts/2020-03-20-understand-an-artificial-neuron-from-scratch.markdown

 Note that the logarithm in the cross entropy loss is with base $$e$$ (Euler's number).
 In other words, it is a natural logarithm, which is sometimes abbreviated as $$\ln$$ instead of $$\log$$.
 Also note that we are implicitly assuming that our ground truth is binary (i.e. only two classes and therefore binary classification).

-Notice that all these loss functions have one thing in common, they are all functions of activation, which also makes them function of the parameters:
+Notice that all these loss functions have one thing in common, they are all functions of activation, which also makes them functions of the parameters:

 $$
 Cost:\ \ J=f\left(\vec{a}\right)=f(\vec{w},b)\